 Another tip is to adhere to commonly observed online etiquette and develop your skills as a writer.
 Whether you’re a java developer, a mechanical engineer or a warehouse worker, possessing excellent grammar and writing skills will never hinder your job search.
 Typos and grammatical mistakes can only serve to distract your brand.

 Furthermore, behaving aggressively in forums will also lead recruiters to question your ability to work in a team, so respect the opinions of others.

 Taking all that into account, here are three tips for enhancing your online presence:

 monitor your brand.

 Always remember that a recruiter or potential employer might research your online footprint.
 Consider what you post, share and comment on and how freely available you make your social media accounts.
 Always be courteous when interacting with others in public online forums.

 accentuate the positive.

-If you are unable to remove embarrassing content online, consider creating more positive content associated with your brand and help it to achieve a higher ranking.
-This way, recruiters performing screening might not find the damning evidence.
+If you cannot remove embarrassing content online, consider creating more positive content associated with you that will help it achieve a higher ranking.
+This way, recruiters performing screening might not find damning evidence.

 Visually and tonally, make sure your online presence is consistent.
 Use the same profile photos and write in the same manner.
 This will help you become more recognisable, especially as you look to build a solid personal brand.